qwalley/queryCreator/README.md

 # queryCreator
-a shell script that transforms tab delimited files into MySQL insert queries for SQL or PHP
+A shell script that transforms tab delimited files into MySQL insert queries for SQL or PHP